 Access to individual datasets, data models, and workbooks are determined by folder and document permissions

-The data modeling page looks and behaves a lot like a standard Sigma workbook by design.
+The data modeling page looks and behaves a lot like a standard Sigma workbook by design to make things as easy as possible.

-There are five tables that can provide the requested information for marketing.
-These are provided to all Sigma customers in the Sigma Sample Database
+To satisfy marketing's request we will use five tables that are provided to all Sigma customers in the Sigma Sample Database > PLUGS_ELECTRONICS schema.

 To satisfy marketing's main request, we are going to create a "base table" by joining three tables together, culling the column list manually and creating a calculated column.

-We could navigate to the table but it is easier to just search for F_SALES
+We could navigate to the table but it is easier to just search for:

 The table is added to the page and we can work with it just as we would in a Sigma workbook.